-Sunday 22nd May 2011, in the shadow of the Harbour Bridge and opposite the Opera House, the Museum of Contemporary Art hosted a zine fair as part of the Sydney Writers’ Festival.
-50 tables plus 1 bar traded to a reasonably sized crowd.
+Sunday 22nd May 2011, in the shadow of the Sydney Harbour Bridge and opposite the Sydney Opera House, the Museum of Contemporary Art hosted a zine fair as part of the Sydney Writers’ Festival.
+50 tables traded to a small but enthusiastic crowd.
 It was a fusion of the literary and the artistic with comics increasingly appearing in art galleries due to their increased cultural status and the growing popularity of graphic novels.

-This post is from the series Archives of Australian Comics History research for my PhD at Macquarie University, Division of Society, Culture, Media and Philosophy, by virtue of the thesis A Study Of Contemporary Australian Alternative Comics 1992-2000 With Particular Reference To The Work Of Naylor, Smith, Danko And Ord, 2003.
-On completion I donated the comics collection to the National Library of Australia: Michael Hill Collection of Australian Comics.
+This post is from the series Archive of Australian Alternative Comics research conducted for my PhD at Macquarie University, Division of Society, Culture, Media and Philosophy, and awarded by virtue of the thesis A Study Of Contemporary Australian Alternative Comics 1992-2000 With Particular Reference To The Work Of Naylor, Smith, Danko And Ord, 2003.
+On completion I donated my comics collection to the National Library of Australia: Michael Hill Collection of Australian Comics.
 Posts in this series: Comic-Fest Comics in Record Shops Comics Workshops Down Under Ground Getting SMASH(ed)!
 Imaginary Worlds Symposium International Exhibition of Drawings OZCON Mind Rot Savage Pencils Sick Puppy Comix TiNA Arena MCA Zine Fair 2002 Sequential Art Studies Conference 2nd Sequential Art Studies Conference